 2. Master of Arts in Teaching (MAT): The MAT leads to art education careers, including licensure to teach Visual Arts K-12 in Illinois public schools.

-3. Bachelor of Fine Arts with Emphasis in Art Education (BFAAE): The BFAAE leads to art education careers, including licensure to teach Visual Arts K-12 in Illinois public schools.
+3. Bachelor of Fine Arts with Emphasis in Art Education (BFAAE): The BFAAE art teaching degree prepares students for art education careers, including licensure to teach Visual Arts K-12 in Illinois public schools.

-Courses for Studio Majors and Students Enrolled in Other Programs
+Courses for Studio Art Majors and Students Enrolled in Other Programs

 Graduate and undergraduate Studio majors and students in other programs are welcome to take selected Art Education courses that intertwine artmaking, socially engaged pedagogical practices, and teaching skills to support working as an artist educator or teaching artist.
 See the Art Education Courses page for a complete list.